xieyuheng/inet-lisp-st/docs/articles/programming-with-interaction-nets.md

 We design the statement for defining rule as follows:

-- The statement starts with `define-rule`, follows the name of two ports.
+- The statement starts with `define-rule`, follows the pattern that matches a sub-graph.
-- Put the disconnected wires to the stack.
+- Use the function application syntax to build graph.

 The the rule between `(add1)` and `(add)` as an example: